 You should learn and practice a foreign language with topics that interest you the most.
 Quora in German is a perfect place for that.
 Language is not that difficult and you can read through other people’s answers to questions that could be interesting for you.

 Youth writes easy texts in German

 You will find here articles that were written by young journalists (kids).
 They write for their peers so you can expect vivid topics and interesting texts!
 They are grouped by categories: how we live, how we feel, what we like etc.

 These books in easy German have been published by Langenscheidt.
 I recommend them very much.
 The stories are not too long, they contain many every day words, which is very important, and plenty of exercises at the end of each book.

 13) 11 Humorous Short Stories in German for Beginners & Intermediate Level.
 My colleagues teachers recommend these stories because they are short and funny.
 You can order your copy in the window below.
 For the Kindle version click here: German Short Stories for Beginners & Intermediate Level: 11 Humorous Short Stories to Grow Your German Language Skills, Vocabulary & Learn German the Easy Way (Lernen Sie Deutsch) (English Edition)

-9) Among books for children, my favourite is Die kleine Hexe.
+14) Among books for children, my favourite is Die kleine Hexe.
 You definitely need to be at the A2 level in order to be able to read this book because it is full of Imperfekt.
 This is an “old-timer” among books for children and the best-seller of all times.
 It follows adventures of a little witch and it teaches kids what are the good values in life.
 You can order your copy in the window below.

 15) einfachebuecher.de which is a publishing house specialized for “easy” books.
 Those books are good for native speakers who have some reading problems or for foreign learners.
 They offer best-seller novels, short stories, detective stories, classics etc. that have been adjusted to different language levels (A2 – B1).
 Order your book and enjoy!